MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/vendor-use-RA.md

 Throughout this article, we'll be referring to a few account types:

-1. **Internal account**: An Azure Active Directory (Azure AD) account that is created inside your tenant for internal users.
+1. **Internal account**: a Microsoft Entra  account that is created inside your tenant for internal users.
-2. **Service account**: An Azure AD account that is created inside your tenant for users who are not currently part of your tenant.
+2. **Service account**: A Microsoft Entra account that is created inside your tenant for users who are not currently part of your tenant.

 ## Example